 Mailbox Rule; service by mail must be effectuated five days before the last filing date for regular mail or one day before for overnight mail.
-Finally, the First Department requires that service and filing is done by paper and electronically.
-These considerations may add additional time to the preparation of appellate documents.
+Finally, the First Department requires that service and filing is done by paper and electronically. considerations These may add additional time to the preparation appellate of documents.